aleixfortm/storymous/README.md

 - 📈 Comment on stories and express your thoughts
 - 🙌 Check out user profiles
 - 🎈 Customize your profile with color schemes, pictures and more
+- 🧩 Fully responsive design that gently adapts to any screen
 - 🔥 More to come!

 ## Roadmap 📜